mfahikk1/stress-protector/README.md

 ## Overview
+- Download the stress-protector file and run jupyter notebook file Stress_Protector.ipynb.
+- Set the file path to where you download dataset file.
 - Dataset for Stress_Protector.ipynb file available in the same github repository as merged_data_labeled.csv

 Users should be able to: